nagasudhirpulla/taming_python/blog/skills/folium_intro.md

 * Create tile layers from in-built sources
 * Set the tile layers from other sources
 * Layer controls button to show/hide layers
-* Save a map object as html
+* Save a map object as html file

 ### Installing folium
 * Open command prompt and type ```python -m pip install folium```